UNITED STATES AIR FORCE ORDERS OF BATTLE

 Organization Type: Center

-The Orders of Battle are presented with the organization’s official designation.
-The designation is obtained from the organization’s G-Series orders.
+The organizational histories are presented with the organization’s official designation.

 Stations

 The list of stations shows the locations and movements of the organization.
-Permanent locations of the organization are listed chronologically.
-Temporary stations are not listed.
-The name given for each base is the one in use at the time the organization arrived.
-The state in which an organization is station is listed with the abbreviations used by the US Post Office; MS for Mississippi, not Miss.
-If the organization moved frequently, as some organizations did in the Mediterranean and Pacific areas during World War II, countries, rather than specific places, are shown.
-Foreign nations are identified by their popular name, rather than their official name, ie the Republic of Korea appears as South Korea; the Republic of Vietnam as South Vietnam, and the Republic of China as either Formosa or Taiwan, depending upon the period.
-Organizations located in occupied Germany prior to 1 Sep 1949, the Federal Republic of Germany, or after the reunification are listed as being in Germany.
+Station moves are a result of a permanent change of station (PCS).
+Station locations of organizations are listed chronologically.
+If the organization moved frequently, as some organizations did in the Mediterranean and Pacific areas during World War II, countries, rather than specific places, are listed.
+Foreign nations are identified by their popular name, rather than their official name, for example the Republic of Korea appears as South Korea; the Republic of Vietnam as South Vietnam, and the Republic of China as either Formosa or Taiwan, depending upon the period.
+The type of installation is abbreviated.
+Air Force Base: AFB; Army Air Field: AAF; AFS: Air Force Station; ANGB: Air National Guard Base; ARB: Air Reserve Base; AAB: Army Air Base.

-Each of the organization's immediate parent organizations is listed chronologically.
+Establishments a unit reports to for operational control.
 A single date indicates the date of assignment; where a double date appears, the second date indicates termination of assignment.
 If the organization was attached for operational control to another organization, the attachment appears in the attachment section.
 Each attachment contains double dates.
-Where the exact dates for assignment or attached service could not be determined with certainty a circa (c.) date is used.
+Where the exact dates for assignment or attached service could not be determined with certainty, a circa (c.) date is used.

 Components